stevenwalton/H5Easy/README.md

 ---------
 Simple implementations of HDF5 Reading and Writing

 The purpose of this is to provide an easier method to read and write from hdf5 formats.
-Currently the program works with only I32LE integers and IEEE F32BE floats.
+Currently the program works with
+int, float, and double datatypes.
 The program will auto detect if you are trying to read or write in integer or float and properly store the data as such.
 With just a few lines you can read or write data easily.

 ## How to use